Your Name:

 1 mol B atoms 6.02 × 1023 amu

-This mass is a mass in grams for a large number of boron atoms, but instead of counting them individually, we count the atoms in group.
+This mass is a mass in grams for a large number of boron atoms, but instead of counting them individually, we count the atoms in groups.
 We count them in moles.
 The number 10.81 g/mol is the molar mass of the element boron.
 Molar mass is the mass in grams of one mole of a chemical substance, that is, it is the mass in grams for 6.02 × 1023 molecules.
 The units are g/mol and so the molar mass is a conversion factor that allows chemists to calculate the number of atoms in moles given the mass of a sample in grams or to calculate the mass of a sample in grams given the number of items in moles.

 Formula Weight and Molar Mass